If you’re visiting Fergusons Downtown, here’s what you need to know!

 Fergusons Downtown is made up of two main areas.
 The first is the Shops at Fergusons which is the old Fergusons motel that was converted to this current space.

-Next door is the Vegas Test Kitchen and Gather House where you’ll find micro studios.
+Next door is the Vegas Test Kitchen (currently closed) and Gather House where you’ll find micro studios.

 Fergusons Downtown Address